spkenv/spk/docs/use/solver.md

 ### Solver Patterns

-In most cases, the solver will encouter multiple issues as it tries to find an appropriate solution to the set of requested packages.
+In most cases, the solver will encounter multiple issues as it tries to find an appropriate solution to the set of requested packages.
 Not all errors are bad, and some are even expected.
 Here are some common patterns that you may see in your solver decision tree which can help to differentiate benign issues from actual problems.

 #### Incompatible Dependencies